clemenko/rke_airgap_install/README.md

 ![logp](img/logo_long.jpg)

+This guide is very similar to [Simple RKE2, Longhorn, and Rancher Install ](https://github.com/clemenko/rke_install_blog), except in one major way.
+This guide will lay everything out for an air gapped install.

 Throughout my career there has always been a disconnect between the documentation and the practical implementation.
 The Kubernetes (k8s) ecosystem is no stranger to this problem.
 This guide is a simple approach to installing Kubernetes and some REALLY useful tools.
 We will walk through installing all the following.

 - [RKE2](https://docs.rke2.io) - Security focused Kubernetes